 - The chance of blood clots may be raised with this drug.
-The chance may be higher in older people, if your child has to be in a bed or chair for a long time, if your child takes estrogen products, or if your child has certain catheters.
+The chance may be higher in older people, if you have to be in a bed or chair for a long time, if you take estrogen products, or if you have certain catheters.
 Some health problems like thick blood, heart problems, or a history of blood clots raise the chance of having blood clots.
-Blood clots can happen if your child does not have any of these health problems.
-Call your child’s doctor right away if your child has numbness or weakness on 1 side of the body; pain, redness, tenderness, warmth, or swelling in the arms or legs; change in color of an arm or leg; chest pain or pressure; shortness of breath; fast heartbeat; or coughing up blood.
-Talk with your child’s doctor.
+Blood clots can happen if you do not have any of these health problems.
+Call your doctor right away if you have numbness or weakness on 1 side of your body; pain, redness, tenderness, warmth, or swelling in the arms or legs; change in color of an arm or leg; chest pain or pressure; shortness of breath; fast heartbeat; or coughing up blood.
+Talk with your doctor.

 - It is used to prevent cytomegalovirus (CMV) disease after organ transplant.

-- It may be given to your child for other reasons.
+- It may be given to you for other reasons.
 Talk with the doctor.

-- If your child has an allergy to this drug or any part of this drug.
+- If you have an allergy to cytomegalovirus immune globulin or any other part of this drug.

-- If your child is allergic to any drugs like this one or any other drugs, foods, or other substances.
-Tell the doctor about the allergy and what signs your child had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.
+- If you are allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
+Tell your doctor about the allergy and what signs you had.

-- If your child has an IgA deficiency.
+- If you have IgA deficiency.

-- Tell all of your child’s health care providers that your child is taking this drug.
-This includes your child’s doctors, nurses, pharmacists, and dentists.
+- Tell all of your health care providers that you take this drug.
+This includes your doctors, nurses, pharmacists, and dentists.

-- Talk with the doctor before your child gets any vaccines.
-Use with this drug may either raise the chance of very bad infection or make the vaccine not work as well.
+- Talk with your doctor before getting any vaccines.
+Use of some vaccines with this drug may either raise the chance of an infection or make the vaccine not work as well.

 - This drug is made from human plasma (part of the blood) and may have viruses that may cause disease.
 This drug is screened, tested, and treated to lower the chance that it carries an infection.
 Talk with the doctor.

-- Talk with the doctor if your child is pregnant, becomes pregnant, or is breast-feeding a baby.
-You will need to talk about the benefits and risks of using this drug.
+- Tell your doctor if you are pregnant or plan on getting pregnant.
+You will need to talk about the benefits and risks of using this drug while you are pregnant.

-- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
+- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 - Signs of kidney problems like unable to pass urine, change in how much urine is passed, blood in the urine, or a big weight gain.

-- Weakness on 1 side of the body, trouble speaking or thinking, change in balance, or blurred eyesight.
+- Weakness on 1 side of the body, trouble speaking or thinking, change in balance, drooping on one side of the face, or blurred eyesight.

 - This drug may raise the chance of a very bad brain problem called aseptic meningitis.
-Call the doctor right away if your child has a headache, fever, chills, very upset stomach or throwing up, stiff neck, rash, bright lights bother the eyes, feeling sleepy, or change in thinking clearly and with logic.
+Call your doctor right away if you have a headache, fever, chills, very upset stomach or throwing up, stiff neck, rash, bright lights bother your eyes, feeling sleepy, or feeling confused.